haml/haml/REFERENCE.md

 # Haml (XHTML Abstraction Markup Language)

-Haml is a markup language
-that's used to cleanly and simply describe the XHTML of any web document, without the use of inline code.
+Haml is a markup language that's used to cleanly and simply describe the XHTML of any web document, without the use of inline code.
 Haml functions as a replacement for inline page templating systems such as PHP, ERB, and ASP.
-However, Haml avoids the need for explicitly coding XHTML into the template, because it is actually an abstract description of the XHTML, with some code to generate dynamic content.
+However, Haml avoids the need for explicitly coding HTML into the template, because it is actually an abstract description of the HTML, with some code to generate dynamic content.

 ## Features